 I won the Rocky Mountain News "Top of the Rockies, Best Colorado Candy Shop" award in 2004, was included in Culinary Colorado, a book of the best Colorado eatery's, and was written up in Sunset Magazine in 2005 as the best place in Colorado to get chocolate for Valentines Day...
-But... my shop was becoming a platform for what I was meant to do.
-Bringing awareness to Diabetes and destroying the stigma associated with Diabetes to improve outcomes for people with Diabetes.
+But... my shop was becoming a platform for what I was meant to do... bringing accurate awareness to Diabetes and destroying the stigma associated with Diabetes to improve outcomes for people with Diabetes.

 Have I hit bumps along the way?... certainly...

 When I took well meaning advice that didn't take function and mechanisms into account the results were quick, and I took big hits.

 Last year I lost my best friend at age 50 (18 years T1D)... and my sister in law, who also passed away last year at age 62, from Type 1 Diabetes complicated by lack of understanding about the disease.